flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 This explicit full definition will ensure your app can distinguish between and provide the fully nuanced localized content to all combinations of these country codes.
 If a user's preferred locale is not specified, then the closest match will be used instead, which will likely contain differences to what the user expects.
+Flutter will only resolve to locales defined in `supportedLocales`.
+Flutter provides scriptCode-differentiated localized content for commonly used languages.
 See [`Localizations`]({{site.api}}/flutter/widgets/WidgetsApp/supportedLocales.html) for how the supported locales and the preferred locales are resolved.